-- Northumberland County includes portions of the Trent-Severn waterway including Rice Lake, and shoreline communities like Brighton, Colborne, Cobourg and Port Hope.
-Enjoy wellness and spa life in Cobourg and Grafton.
-Ride the antique heritage carousel with 42 basswood horses. - Cobourg.
+- Coubourg.
 The Victorian Town Hall is one of the finer public buildings from the 1850s.
 It reflects the prevalent economic optimism of the times. - Port Hope was the first permanent settlement of Empire Loyalists from New York state that arrived in 1793.
 The port later provided waterfront access for Eldorado at the Cameco refinery marking the development of nuclear energy from uranium ore where it extracted radium used in the early treatment of cancer.
 In 1942, soon after the atom was split for the first time, the Canadian government acquired Eldorado to refine uranium oxide.
 The only operation of its kind in North America, it supplied uranium for American nuclear research during WWII.
 Since 1995, the facility has processed uranium to fuel reactors throughout the world in production of electricity.
 The discovery of uranium in Elliot Lake is another example of Canada's rich endowment of natural resources. - Bowmanville.
 Step back to different times with a visit to Clarington Museum, and Tyrone Mills.
 Since 1846 it has been a grist mill, bakery and apple cider producer.
 A group of stalag-like buildings was once a progressive boys school, and later used as an internment camp for Prisoners of War during WWI.
-The buildings are abandoned and vandalized since being designated a controversial national historic site.
+The buildings are abandoned and vandalized since being designated a controversial national historic site. - Oshawa.

-Oshawa.
 Canadian Automotive Museum features Canadian built cars from 1900 to 1945 during a time when many small car companies operated in Ontario.
 A 46-hp 1929 Chev-6 on display sold originally for \$665.
 When Henry Ford heard of Chevrolets' success with increased cylinders, he rushed to build the 8-cylinder engine.
 Ford introduced the V8 in 1932.
-It is Canadian headquarters of GM Canada with auto assembly plants that encompass the city.
-Robert McLoughlin Gallery pays tribute to the Group of Eleven the first group of abstract Collective in Ontario.
+It is the Canadian headquarters of GM Canada with auto assembly plants that encompass the city.
+Robert McLoughlin Gallery pays tribute to the Group of Eleven, the first group of abstract Collective in Ontario.

-The Ontario Regiment Museum has a hundred operational military vehicles that feature a "Battle Royale" on Saturdays were two WWII Leopard tanks gohead-to head in the make-shift battlefield.
+The Ontario Regiment Museum has a hundred operational military vehicles that feature a "Battle Royale" on Saturdays where two WWII Leopard tanks go-head-to head in the make-shift battlefield.

-York Durham Headwaters counties are referred to as YDH!
+• York Durham Headwaters counties are referred to as YDH!
 Canada's Wonderland is the nation's premier amusement park with the longest and fastest dive coaster in the world.
 Families can easily spend a full day at Wonderland.
 Next door you will find one of Toronto's largest outlet malls Vaughan Mills.
 Numerous wineries offer wine tasting in the Holland Marsh area.
 Take a selfguided tour back through the prohibition era and the temperance movement in YDH.

 Glen Rouge Campground.
-Just north of Hwy #401 near Pickering.
-Services: Electrical.
-Pull-thru sites.
+Just north of Hwy#401 near Pickering.
+Services: Electrical, Pull-thru sites.
 Toilets/showers.